 A previously stunned animal that has regained sensibility (consciousness) may vocalize.
 It may also show a "righting reflex".
 The term "righting reflex" is used to describe the physical actions taken by an animal to move itself into a normal lying, sitting or standing posture.
 For example, a conscious cow hanging from a bleed rail will show a contracted back, stiff extended neck and rigid extended forelegs as it tries to pull itself into a normal upright position.
 An animal lying flat on its side may try to lift its head, and may try to roll up onto its chest or stand.
-On occasion, you may see an animal's neck flex laterally-that is, to one side -after it has been stunned and hoisted.
-Do not mistake this sideways spasm for a "righting reflex"; make sure you look at the head to determine if the animal is unconscious.
-Vocalization and the righting reflex are always signs that the animal is conscious and able to feel pain.
+On occasion, you may see an animal's neck flex laterally-that is, to one side -after it's been stunned and hoisted.
+Don't mistake this sideways spasm for a "righting reflex"; make sure you look at the head to determine if the animal is unconscious and able to feel pain.

 When assessing unconsciousness, you need to observe the animals at different places along the bleed rail.
 For example, you could perform verification just after stunning when the animal is in the shackle pit.
 Then, you could observe animals after they have been hanging on the bleed rail for several minutes.
 Always be aware of your safety when performing verification of unconsciousness.
 If you observe an animal regain consciousness after stunning, you must contact your supervisor immediately, and take the actions described in the "Enforcement" section below.